-Relief for Riverside photographer: woman arrested for equipment theft
+Relief for Riverside photographer: Woman arrested for equipment theft

 Roberto Gloria has received quite a bit of support from the community after more than $8,000 worth of camera equipment was stolen from him while on a photo shoot at Riverside Park in July.

-On Saturday, employees at Mohler Camera said a man and woman walked into the shop with a bag of equipment.
+On Saturday, employees at Moler’s Camera said a man and woman walked into the shop with a bag of equipment.

 “They brought them in just a regular backpack without any protection on the lenses,” said Jesse McCullough, employee. “[They] unbagged them.
 They were dirty, but it was expensive, expensive gear.
 I could just tell it wasn’t quite right.
 I knew the moment I saw them that they were stolen.”